 28000.
-Introduction to Formal Languages. (=CMSC 28000) PQ: CMSC 15300, or MATH 25000 or 25500.
+Introduction to Formal Languages. (=CMSC 28000) PQ: CMSC 15300, or MATH 19900 or 25500.
 This course is a basic introduction to computability theory and formal languages.
 Topics include automata theory, regular languages, context-free languages, and Turing machines.
+S. Kurtz.
 Autumn.

 28100.
-Introduction to Complexity Theory. (=CMSC 28100) PQ: CMSC 27100, or MATH 25000 or 25500; and experience with mathematical proofs.
+Introduction to Complexity Theory. (=CMSC 28100) PQ: CMSC 27100, or MATH 19900 or 25500; and experience with mathematical proofs.
 Computability topics are discussed (e.g., the s-m-n theorem and the recursion theorem, resource-bounded computation).
 This course introduces complexity theory.
 Relationships between space and time, determinism and non-determinism, NP-completeness, and the P versus NP question are investigated.
 Spring.

-28400.
-Honors Combinatorics and Probability. (=CMSC 27400) PQ: MATH 25000 or 25400, or CMSC 27100, or consent of instructor.
+28410.
+Honors Combinatorics. (=CMSC 27410) PQ: MATH 19900 or 25400, or CMSC 27100, or consent of instructor.
 Experience with mathematical proofs.
 Methods of enumeration, construction, and proof of existence of discrete structures are discussed in conjunction with the basic concepts of probability theory over a finite sample space.
 Enumeration techniques are applied to the calculation of probabilities, and, conversely, probabilistic arguments are used in the analysis of combinatorial structures.
 Other topics include basic counting, linear recurrences, generating functions, Latin squares, finite projective planes, graph theory, Ramsey theory, coloring graphs and set systems, random variables, independence, expected value, standard deviation, and Chebyshev's and Chernoff's inequalities.
 L. Babai.
 Spring.
+Not offered 2010-11; will be offered 2011-12.